Fort Myers Drug Violations Lawyer

 One important thing to know about drug laws in Florida is that some charges can be much more severe than simple possession.
 The authorities will charge an individual with the intent to distribute if they believe that the person was seeking to sell the illegal substances in their possession.
 This may include things like marijuana, fentanyl, methamphetamine, cocaine or prescription painkillers and opioids.

-Florida statutes explicitly state that it is illegal for someone in possession of a controlled substance to “sell, manufacture, deliver, or possess [the substance] with an intent to sell.”
-The potential sentences for those charged with intent to sell are going to be more strict than those charged with simple possession.
+Florida statutes explicitly state that it is illegal for someone in possession of a controlled substance to “sell, manufacture, deliver or possess [the substance] with an intent to sell.”
+The potential sentences for those charged with intent to sell are going to be stricter than those charged with simple possession.

 How Is The Determination Made To Charge Someone With The Intent To Sell?